ph4r05/keychest/INSTALL.md

 ## Websocket server

-Make user-based node installation, if you dont have that yet
+Make user-based node installation, if you don't have that yet

 ```bash
 #